 If this sounds familiar please don't think you are alone, there is a wide range of help and support out there so you do not have to carry the burden yourself.

 There are several dementia charities that can offer excellent advice and support.
 The leading dementia charity is the Alzheimer’s Society.
 It’s website contains essential information on dementia and Alzheimer’s disease, including how to live well with the diseases and how to find help near you.

-Here at Bluebird Care St Helens we are passionate about providing quality, flexible, and tailor-made care that can assist and compliment the support of a loved one.
+Here at Bluebird Care South Tyneside we are passionate about providing quality, flexible, and tailor-made care that can assist and compliment the support of a loved one.
 We work with families and Health Care Professionals to keep people safe within their own home.

-If you would like more information about how Bluebird Care St Helens can help with living with Dementia please contact our office on 01744 759526 or
+If you would like more information about how Bluebird Care South Tyneside can help with living with Dementia please contact the office for a chat on 0191 519 4825